JAlcocerT/RPi/Z_IoT/OBD2/readme.md

 ### GoPro

-goprotelemetryextractor.com (there is free tier) - Extract tge GPS Data stored as metadata in the GOPROvideo
+goprotelemetryextractor.com (there is free tier) - Extract the GPS Data stored as metadata in the GOPROvideo